 Configure PKI Services Manager on Windows

-- Log in as an administrator on the computer running PKI Services Manager.
+- Log in as an administrator on the PKI Services Manager server.

 - Start the PKI Services Manager console:

-Programs > Attachmate Reflection > Utilities > PKI Services Manager
+Programs > Attachmate Reflection > Utilities > PKI Manager

-- Put a copy of the certificate (or certificates) you want to designate as a trust anchor into your certificate store.
+- Put a copy of the certificate you want to designate as a trust anchor into your local store.
 The default PKI Services Manager store is in the following location: